 Leary began her career as a clinical practitioner focused on improving access to diverse communities.
 Her early work on “negotiated transactions” in psychotherapy expanded to broader research on negotiation and conflict management.
 Leary’s global work on conflict negotiations includes studying “critical moments” in mediations to end armed conflict in Southeast Asia and researching social enterprise ventures in the Middle East.
-She teaches courses on leadership and conflict transformation to doctoral public health students and to undergraduates at Harvard College, on advanced negotiation and mediation to senior executives at Harvard Law School and on physician-community engagement and the doctor-patient relationship at Harvard Medical School.
+She teaches degree-program courses on leadership and conflict transformation at the Harvard Kennedy School and teaches in executive education programs for senior executives and public practitioners through several Harvard schools, including Bloomberg Harvard City Leadership Initiative, where she is also a co-faculty director of curriculum and research.

 For almost 12 years, she served as chief psychologist at the Cambridge Health Alliance, directing the Division of Psychology and its training programs to deliver culturally sensitive care supporting the hospital’s primary care centers, specialty mental health and acute emergency services.